PSBP-Library/psbp-library.github.io/index.md

 Application level development is in terms of *program examples* that are

 1. defined using programming ingredients of specification `trait`'s
-2. run as part of materialized main program implementations, used in a main `Scala` programs that use *dependency injection* by `import` of implementation `given`'s
+2. run as part of materialized main program implementations, used in a main `Scala` programs that use *injection* by `import` of implementation `given`'s

 ### Library development